-Ask fans of Kanye West: the "greatest living rock star on the planet" threw a hissy fit and stormed off stage amid technical difficulties at Toronto's Pan Am games in July.
+Ask fans of Kanye West: the "greatest living rock star on the planet" once threw a hissy fit and stormed off stage amid technical difficulties at Toronto's Pan Am games.
 Or Lil' Wayne, who left fans in the lurch when his DJ played the wrong track at a college show in Florida.

-Last week, Grohl brought fans on-stage for a cover of Rush classic "Tom Sawyer."
+Then there was that time Grohl brought fans on-stage for a cover of Rush classic "Tom Sawyer."

-Keep in mind that all of these incidents come a few months after Grohl broke his leg during a live show in Sweden.
-While the band was forced to cancel a handful of shows following the accident, Grohl was determined to go on.
+Keep in mind that all of these incidents occurred a few months after Grohl broke his leg during show in Sweden.
+The band was forced to cancel a handful of shows following the accident, but Grohl was determined to go on.